 Community Cafe (meeting place, drop-in, coffee with out the costa)

-CC is a place for people to meet in a cafe atmosphere within a well-known local pub.
-We are making use of their function room to create somewhere inviting and cosy with tables and chairs, possibly a quiet area and a corner for children to play.
+CC is a place for people to meet in a cafe atmosphere within the Community Centre.
+We are making use of their lesser hall to create somewhere inviting and cosy with tables and chairs, possibly a quiet area and a corner for children to play.
 We hope that the friendly, welcoming and safe atmosphere along with the chance to have inexpensive tea and coffee – with good home baking – will make for a pleasant hour or two in others’ company.
 It’s principally for people who might be a bit socially isolated to have a place, not connected with the church building, to meet.
 We recognise there might be clashes with other church-based events and we are trying to have a meeting day which doesn’t impinge on other groups.
 We also see possible benefit in extending this to residents in the sheltered housing area across the road.

 Our next steps: We have yet to have our first full meeting.
 As we plan this activity, we need to ‘do a deal’ with a good venue.
 How, for example, do we engage volunteers in a context where people are usually paid?
 It’s good to engage with our community but we don’t want to be ‘freeloading‘ – yet we have limited finances to spend.
 We’re unsure about charging a fee for attending, or charging per cup for coffee etc., and aren’t clear what might be the best way to go.
 It’s meant to be like a cafe – so will people value it less if they pay little or nothing?
 On the other hand, we don’t want to price people away or profit unduly from people with limited resources.
 How do we engage with a local business which has to make money?
 We’re also unsure whether we can encourage enough voluntary staff to make this work, but have begun to explore with the local Catholic congregation getting staff support from them.
 We think certain groups with particular needs might find this a helpful resource, though we have found forming and retaining these relationships challenging in the past.